telerik/xaml-docs/controls/raddocking/styles-and-templates/styling-the-radpanegroup.md

 # Styling the RadPaneGroup

-The [RadPaneGroup]({%slug raddocking-features-pane-groups%}) control groups multiple RadPanes in a single contrainer.
+The [RadPaneGroup]({%slug raddocking-features-pane-groups%}) control groups multiple RadPanes in a single container.
 This article will demonstrate how you can style the control.

 ## Targeting the RadPaneGroup Element